noisyboiler/cathedralcafes/cathedralcafes.co.uk/posts/exeter.rst

 	<div class="teaser">

-	This was a day out that took all the Cathedral Cafe adventurers a little by surprise.
+	<p>This was a day out that took all the Cathedral Cafe adventurers a little by surprise.
 Apprehensive of the long 8am train journey from London but when greeted by glorious sunshine and a truly magnificent church on a delightful village green, we immediately banished the journey to the back of our minds.
 Stand-out feature: The Cafe!
-With it's vaulted roof, stained glass windows, immaculate garden, great food, tea and service.
-But don't spend your entire visit drinking the tea here — on a nice day ensure you leave time to soak up the atmosphere and the hustle and bustle on the green.
+With it's vaulted roof, stained glass windows, immaculate garden, great food, tea and service.</p>

-	Must-Dos: Check out the twin towers, find the Hickery Dickery clock, eat cake.
+	<p><span class="strong">Must-Dos:</span> <i>Check out the twin towers, find the Hickery Dickery clock, drink tea.</i></p>

 .. raw:: html